kvasdopil/ui-gen/README.md

 1. **Enable Clickable Highlights**: Click the hand icon next to a screen's title to show clickable overlays
 2. **Start Arrow**: Click on any highlighted clickable overlay (link or button) to start creating an arrow - this will NOT drag the screen, it will start link creation instead
-3. **Connect to Screen**: Drag from the overlay to another screen - the arrow will follow your cursor
+3. **Connect to Screen**: Drag from the overlay to another screen - the arrow will follow your cursor and remain visible even when you move the mouse outside the screen boundaries
 4. **Complete Connection**: Release the mouse button over another screen to connect the arrow (the arrow tip will snap to the destination screen boundary)
 5. **Cancel**: Release the mouse button outside of any screen to cancel arrow creation
+6. **Robust Arrow Drawing**: Arrow drawing continues smoothly even when the mouse moves quickly and leaves the viewport boundaries - uses global window event listeners to ensure the arrow only terminates on actual mouse release, not on mouse leave events
-6. **One Arrow Per Overlay**: Each clickable overlay can only have one outgoing arrow - creating a new arrow from the same overlay replaces the previous one
+7. **One Arrow Per Overlay**: Each clickable overlay can only have one outgoing arrow - creating a new arrow from the same overlay replaces the previous one
-7. **Persistent Arrows**: Arrows are automatically saved with the conversation entry metadata (along with HTML) - each arrow is identified by its clickable index and contains the target screen ID
+8. **Persistent Arrows**: Arrows are automatically saved to the database when you complete the connection (release mouse over a screen) - stored as JSON in the `DialogEntry.arrows` field, persisted per conversation point
+9. **Efficient Persistence**: Arrows are only saved to the server when you complete or remove them (on mouse release) - no server updates while dragging
-8. **Per-Conversation-Point**: Arrows are stored with each conversation point, so different versions of a screen can have different arrow connections
+10. **Per-Conversation-Point**: Arrows are stored with each conversation point, so different versions of a screen can have different arrow connections
-9. **Move with Screens**: Arrows remain visible after creation and move with screens when you drag them
+11. **Move with Screens**: Arrows remain visible after creation and move with screens when you drag them
-10. **Scalable**: Arrows scale with zoom and maintain consistent curvature at all zoom levels
+12. **Scalable**: Arrows scale with zoom and maintain consistent curvature at all zoom levels
-11. **Bezier Curves**: Arrows use smooth Bezier curves that connect screen boundaries perpendicularly
+13. **Bezier Curves**: Arrows use smooth Bezier curves that connect screen boundaries perpendicularly
-12. **Dynamic Height Support**: Arrow boundary detection automatically adapts to screens taller than 844px for accurate connections
+14. **Dynamic Height Support**: Arrow boundary detection automatically adapts to screens taller than 844px for accurate connections
-13. **No Screen Dragging**: When clicking on touchable overlays, the screen will not be dragged - only link creation will start
+15. **No Screen Dragging**: When clicking on touchable overlays, the screen will not be dragged - only link creation will start

 ### Example Prompts